Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 It should be noted that the current version of the database only describes spatial distribution of active processes in PBPK models.
 Temporal aspects such as circadian rhythms underlying chronogenetics are not included in the current version of the database.
 If necessary, such effects may be considered in a corresponding MoBi® model.
 Also, the current version of the database is restricted to human expression data.
 Extensions to other organism are currently under development and will be become available in future versions of PK-Sim®.

-### The cellular and tissue specific location of active proteins‌
+### The cellular and tissue specific location of active proteins

 Proteins involved in metabolism or transport of compounds are located in different organ sub-compartments.
 While enzymes usually reside inside organ cells, transport proteins are located in membranes.
 Another important feature of biological cells that has to be considered is polarity.